 - 1. There will be no discrimination in the hiring process due to age, sex, creed, race, color, national origin, limited English-speaking ability, disability, sexual orientation, gender identity or place of residence. - 2.
 The quality of instruction is enhanced by a staff with a wide variation in background, educational preparation, and previous experience. - 3.
-The administrator responsible for the hiring of a staff member is urged to establish a representative screening committee for reviewing applications and interviewing candidates.
-The administrator has the final say in determining who will be hired but it is expected that the screening committee's input will be a factor in the decision. - 4.
+The administrator responsible for the hiring of a staff member establishes a representative screening committee for reviewing applications, interviewing candidates, and consulting required references.
+The administrator has the final say in determining who will be recommended for hire but it is expected that the screening committee's input will be a factor in the decision. - 4.
+The verification of candidate's credentials, including professional references will be provided to Human Resources before any recommendation for hire is made. - 5.
 Final determination of new hires, salary, and benefits (based on Union contracts for Union hires) for new hires shall rest with the Executive Director and/or their designee.